cvc5/ethos/user_manual.md

 ### Right/Left associative with nil terminator

-ALF supports a variant of the aforementioned functionality where a nil terminator is provided.
+ALF supports a variant of the aforementioned functionality where a (ground) nil terminator is provided.

 ```
 (declare-const or (-> Bool Bool Bool) :right-assoc-nil false)